District 4 Vacancy

 The Town of Windsor held its Municipal Election on April 7, 2020 for Districts 1, 3, 5 and the Mayor seat.
-The Town Clerk must accept ballots from Uniformed and Overseas Absentee Voting Act (UOCAVA) voters up to eight (8) days after the election.
-Official election results will be available on the Town of Windsor website on April 17, 2020.
+It was certified official on April 17 in accordance with the Uniformed and Overseas Absentee Voting Act (UOCAVA) which allows those votes up to eight (8) days after the election to be received and counted.

 - A citizen of the United States of America;